Aug 1, 2019 | Customer Service | Reading Time: 5 minutes

 Here we are going to take a closer look at the rule of three in self-service to unravel the ingredients that turn simple self-service into good customer service.

 Before we go through the ingredients of a good self-service, let’s understand why it is important for your client to have this option.
 Customer service comprehends many communication channels between clients and businesses and self-service is one of them.

 The use of traditional channels is dropping.
 Accordingly to Business Insider, 59% of consumers would rather go through additional channels to contact customer service than have to use their voice to communicate.
 Take a look on what is happening in the US:

 As you can see, as the years go by, the percentage of the use of voice channels is decreasing.
 That means that people prefer texting to talking.
-This is happening all around the world; just think about how many times you call someone x how many times you text someone.
+This is happening all around the world, not only in America.
+Just think about how many times you call someone x how many times you text someone.

-If you contact people more by text, it is only natural that you will also want to contact companies by text as well.
-Businesses must be aware of this behavior in order to deliver the best customer experience possible.
+If you contact people more by text, it’s only natural that you want also to contact companies by text as well.
+Businesses must be aware of this trendy behavior in order to deliver the best customer experience possible.

 Furthermore, we bring you a survey presented by Groove that says that 91% of respondents stated that they would use a knowledge base if it were available to them:

 Soon enough people will report using the web or mobile self-service more than speaking with an agent over the phone when it comes to finding answers for simple inquiries.

 Why is self-service important to business?